DanielJimenezMorales/Network-Library/docs/demo_game/ecs_terms_glossary.md

 An Entity container is where all components from all entities are stored.
 Instead of letting each Game Entity stores all its components, like in an OOP paradigm, the entity container acts as a centralized storage for all the componentes of the same type.
 Internally, it uses pools of components of the same type.
 This data-oriented approach has a lot of benefits such as reducing memory fragmentation and cache misses, improving as a consequence access performance.

 ## Archetype:
-An archetype is a layout that contains a set of components that different game entities share.
+An archetype is a layout that contains a set of components that different game entities will share.

 ## Prefabs:
 A prefab represents a template for an already configured entity based on an archetype.
 A prefab will contain the configuration for the components of an archetype.